NASA-Planetary-Science/sbpy/docs/status.rst

 Current development status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The current development status of `sbpy` sub-modules is indicated in
+The current development status of `sbpy` sub-modules is indicated in the
-the following tables.
-The column `Dev` indicates the lead developer
+following tables.
+The column `Dev` indicates the lead developer (MM: Michael
-(MM: Michael Mommert, MSK: Michael S. Kelley, MdVB: Miguel de
+Mommert, MSK: Michael S. Kelley, MdVB: Miguel de Val-Borro, JYL: Jian-Yang Li,
-Val-Borro, JYL: Jian-Yang Li) for the respective sub-packages and
+HH: Henry Hsieh) for the respective sub-packages and classes.
-classes.

 .. raw:: html